 Collect and create an inventory of all personal property and assets in the estate and protect them until distribution determines who inherits the property.

-Notify banks, credit card companies, government agencies, utility providers, lawyers, brokers, landlord/tenants, insurance agents, doctors, Social Security Administration, VA, employer or employees, etc. of their death.
+Notify banks, credit card companies, government agencies, utility providers, lawyers, brokers, landlords/tenants, insurance agents, doctors, Social Security Administration, VA, employer or employees, etc. of your death.
+This includes any company that may have any of your assets which are jointly owned or with named beneficiaries that will be transferred directly to that beneficiary.

 Maintain the property until it can be distributed to the beneficiaries or sold.

 Settle the estate’s debts and taxes.
-The executor should retain and prepare a statement of all receipts and disbursements.
+The personal representative should retain and prepare a statement of all receipts and disbursements.

 Use estate assets (including selling them if necessary) to pay any debts such as federal estate taxes and state taxes (if the estate is large enough), mortgage, car loans/leases, credit card bills, student loans, personal loans, and/or outstanding taxes.